Law Viewer

 (3) In applying paragraph (1), the scope of applicable educational institutions for each phase of implementation and matters necessary for the establishment, placement, control, supervision, etc. of a department or a person in charge of supporting students with disabilities under paragraph (2) shall be prescribed by Presidential Decree.

-SECTION 3 Provision and Use of Goods and Services
+Section 3 Provision and Use of Goods and Services

 Article 15 (Prohibition of Discrimination in Provision of Goods and Services)